k-eritano/Beyond-The-Swipe/README.md

 - The dataset was collected from a selective sample of Google Play Store reviews and does not include other review sources.
 - Only a small subset of the total available reviews was analyzed.
 - Findings represent exploratory trends; no statistical testing was performed to establish significance.
+- The data do not allow for any causal conclusions regarding the relationship between marketing style and user experience.

 ## Looking Forward